gdaverdin/bioinfo/Lab-1-:-Bacterial-Genome-Asembly.md

 # Homework (due XX)

-1) Assuming a 4.0 megabase (Mb) _V. cholerae_ genome, calculate the coverage of Illumina data that you downloaded and used in the assembly.
+1) Assuming a 4.0 megabase (Mb) _V. cholerae_ genome, calculate the approximate coverage of Illumina data that you downloaded and used in the assembly (example: nearly 22X coverage).